Franky 1.0.2

 |

 Franky is a high-level control library for Franka robots offering Python and C++ support.
-By wrapping libfranka in a Python interface, Franky eliminates the need for strict real-time programming at 1 kHz.
-Instead, you can define higher-level motion targets in Python, and Franky will use Ruckig to plan time-optimal trajectories in real time.
+By providing a high-level control interface, Franky eliminates the need for strict real-time programming at 1 kHz, making control from non-real-time environments, such as Python programs, feasible.
+Instead of relying on low-level control commands, Franky expects high-level position or velocity targets and uses Ruckig to plan time-optimal trajectories in real-time.

 Although Python does not provide real-time guarantees, Franky strives to maintain as much real-time control as possible.
-Motions can be preempted at any moment, prompting Franky to replan trajectories on the fly.
-To handle unforeseen situations—such as unexpected contact with the environment—Franky includes a reaction system that allows to dynamically update motion commands.
+Motions can be preempted at any moment, prompting Franky to re-plan trajectories on the fly.
+To handle unforeseen situations—such as unexpected contact with the environment — Franky includes a reaction system that allows to update motion commands dynamically.
+Furthermore, most non-real-time functionality of libfranka, such as Gripper control is made directly available in Python.

 Check out the tutorial and the examples for an introduction.
 The full documentation can be found at https://timschneider42.github.io/franky/.